viktorilie/viktorilie/README.md

 </p>

 <p>
-- 💞️ I’m looking to collaborate Web Development and make the world better place
+- 💻 I’m looking to collaborate Web Development and make the world better place
 </p>
 <p>
-- 📫 How to reach me ??
+- 📮How to reach me ??
 </p>

 <p>